How to prevent age-related macular degeneration?

 Other factors you can control:

-Taking care of these risk factors can lower my chances of early macular degeneration symptoms a lot, even with genetic risks.
+Taking care of these risk factors can lower Your chances of early macular degeneration symptoms significantly, even with genetic risks.

 Adopt a Diet That Supports Eye Health

 Good nutrition protects your eyes from macular degeneration naturally.
-Studies show specific nutrients support macular health and can slow down or prevent age-related macular degeneration.
+Studies show specific nutrients support macular health and can slow or help prevent or prevent age-related macular degeneration.

 Foods Rich in Lutein and Zeaxanthin